hehaijin/nodis/readme.md

 one optimization I can think of now is create a special client, that can hold multiple connections to server. the client will then route different requests to different server threads based on key hashcode.

+It might also be faster to use messaging libraries like zeromq.